18 tips to increase your assertivenessThis will improve your assertiveness

 Non-verbal communication plays a major role in many aspects, although too little attention is often paid to it.
 While arguments are usually well-prepared, body language is usually left to coincidence.
 However, body language often says something different from what verbal expressions are supposed to convey.
 Especially when you try to pretend or suppress something.

-Especially in negotiation situations many people want to present themselves advantageously and do not want to let their excitement be noticed.
+Particularly in negotiation situations, many people want to present themselves advantageously and do not want to let their excitement be noticed.
 The result then usually does not meet expectations because the inner pressure is very strong and paralyzes both physical and mental agility.
 Instead of trying to be an actor, it is advisable to perform authentically and professionally.
 After all, it’s all about presenting yourself and what you offer convincingly.
 To do this, the verbal and non-verbal elements of the communication have to match: Assertive body language is calm and strong, whereas aggressive body language is tense and intimidating, and passive body language is weak.
 Keeping good eye contact and limiting loud gestures are great ways to maintain that middle ground.

 9. How congruent is your voice?